tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 Adding a container to a Pod can ease the pain.

 Below you will find some wrap-up notes when it comes to debugging openDesk by adding debug containers.
-Of course there are a lot of more detailled resources out in the wild.
+Of course there are a lot of more detailed resources out in the wild.

 ## Adding a container to a pod/deployment - Dev/Test only

-You can add a container by editing and updating an existing deployment, which is quite comforable with tools like [Lens](https://k8slens.dev/).
+You can add a container by editing and updating an existing deployment, which is quite comfortable with tools like [Lens](https://k8slens.dev/).

 - Select the container you want to make use of as debugging container, in the example below it's `registry.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-debugging-image:1.0.0`.
 - Ensure the `shareProcessNamespace` option is enabled for the Pod.